Ashfaaq98/Ashfaaq98/README.md

 - 👋 Hi, I’m Ashfaaq
 - 👀 I’m interested in Linux, Digital Forensics, Penetration Testing and Automation.
 - 🌱 I’m currently learning Digital Forensics.
-- 💞️ I’m looking to collaborate on twitter.
-- 📫 How to reach me ...  @TaprobaneLinux
+- 📫 You can reach out to me on Twitter ...  @TaprobaneLinux

 <!---
 Ashfaaq98/Ashfaaq98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.